l-gorka/Vue-Django-Time-Tracker/README.md

 The project uses Django with Django Rest Framework and PostgreSQL on the backend, Vue2 and Buefy on the frontend.
 Authetication is handled by JWT token.
 Deployed to Heroku and Netlify.

-Short list of used technologies:
+List of used technologies:
 - Python 3.10.3
-- Django 4.1
+- Django 4.0.3
 - Django Rest Framework 3.13.1
 - Django Rest Framework SimpleJWT 4.8.0
 - Vue 2.6.11